Pain Remains

-Pain Remains is the fourth studio album by American deathcore band Lorna Shore.
-It was released on October 14, 2022 through Century Media Records and was produced by Josh Schroeder.
-In addition to being the first album (and second overall release) to feature vocalist Will Ramos and guitarist Andrew O'Connor, the album is their first release featuring new bassist Michael Yager.
+Pain Remains is the fourth studio album by the American deathcore band Lorna Shore.
+It was released on October 14, 2022, through Century Media Records and was produced by Josh Schroeder.
+In addition to being the first album (and second overall release) to feature vocalist Will Ramos and rhythm guitarist Andrew O'Connor, the album is their first release featuring new bassist Michael Yager.

 Background and promotion

 On April 29, 2022, the band debuted a new song, "Sun//Eater", during a concert from the album.
 The song, along with a music video, was officially released on May 13.
 As well as the album announcement, the new single was the first to feature new bassist Michael Yager, who joined the band during the recording sessions for the album.
-On June 22, Lorna Shore debuted their second single from their upcoming album titled "Into the Earth" with an accompanying music video.
+On June 22, Lorna Shore debuted their second single, titled "Into the Earth", from their upcoming album along with an accompanying music video.

 On July 26, the band released the third single from the album, "Cursed to Die", and also revealed the album would be released on October 14.
 On September 14, the band released the first part of the album's title track titled "Pain Remains I: Dancing Like Flames".
 On September 29, the band released the second part of the album's title track titled "Pain Remains II: After All I've Done, I'll Disappear" along with a music video.
 The music video for "Pain Remains III: In a Sea of Fire" was released October 14, 2022, coinciding with the album release.
+An instrumental version of the album was released on November 3, 2023.

+On March 14, 2024, Lorna Shore released a full band playthrough of the 'Pain Remains' trilogy on YouTube.